 Common Stock issued under Awards granted in connection with the conversion or assumption of, or substitution for, awards held by awardees of or relating to the stock or other equity interests of an entity acquired by or combined with the Company or an Affiliate of the Company pursuant to a merger, acquisition or similar transaction ("Conversion Awards") will not reduce the aggregate number of shares of Common Stock available for issuance under this Plan or count against the other limitations under this Section 3, nor will Common Stock subject to a Conversion Award again be available for awards granted under this Plan as provided in the second paragraph of this Section 3.
-Additionally, in the event that an entity acquired by the Company or any Affiliate or with which the Company or any Affiliate otherwise combines has shares available for grant under a pre-existing plan that was approved by stockholders and was not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for awards granted under the Plan and will not reduce the number of shares of Common Stock available for issuance or transfer under this Plan; provided, that Awards granted under the Isat date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and may only be made to individuals who were not employees of the Company or any Affiliate or directors of the Company prior to such acquisition or combination.
+Additionally, in the event that an entity acquired by the Company or any Affiliate or with which the Company or any Affiliate otherwise combines has shares available for grant under a pre-existing plan that was approved by stockholders and was not adopted in contemplation of such acquisition or combination to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for awards granted under the Plan and will not reduce the number of shares of Common Stock available for issuance or transfer under this Plan; provided, that Awards granted under this Plan using such available shares of Common Stock may not be made after the last date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and may only be made to individuals who were not employees of the Company or any Affiliate or directors of the Company prior to such acquisition or combination.